robertoachar/playground-mongoose-typescript/README.md

-# workflow-typescript
+# playground-mongoose-typescript

 [![License][license-badge]][license-url]

-> A playground for Node with TypeScript
+> A playground for mongoose with TypeScript

 ## Features